When you think of long-standing advertising mediums, billboard advertising is certainly one of the first…

 Even in our digital age, there are still billboards on highways, and in malls, markets, and other prominent places.
-Which begs the question: Are billboards effective?
-While advertising your business online can help you reach a wide audience, billboard advertising remains a powerful and effective marketing tool.
-If you think about it, there’s a reason why billboards have been used for advertising purposes since the 1860s—they work.1
+This begs the question: Are billboards effective?
+While advertising your business online can help you reach a wide audience, billboard advertising remains a powerful and effective marketing campaign tool.
+If you think about it, there’s a reason why billboards have been used for outdoor advertising purposes since the 1860s—they work.1

 Step 1: Decide What Type of Billboard is Right for You

 - Duration – Your billboard works 24/7 while it’s up, so you need to determine how long you think you’ll need the advertisement to stay up to make an impact and see gains.
-If you think you’ll need an extended duration, you may want to offset this cost by choosing a smaller billboard size or a different location.2
+If you think you’ll need an extended duration, you may want to offset this cost by choosing a smaller billboard size or a different location.2 Make sure to read up on how to calculate impressions so you can measure the impact that outdoor advertising has made on your business.

 - Restrictions – Certain restrictions may affect whether you’re able to advertise with a billboard.
 For instance, if you’re selling tobacco, you can’t advertise on a billboard.
 There may also be restrictions based on your state and the billboard company you’re working with, so be sure to check that what you’re planning on doing is allowed before deciding to rent billboard space.